-Nutanix raises $140 million from Fidelity, Wellington - source
+Nutanix raises $140 million from Fidelity, Wellington: source

 That price tag puts it into an elite group of venture-backed companies with valuations that until recently were largely beyond the reach of startups.

-Investments came from Fidelity Investments and Wellington Management, according to a person familiar with the situation, underscoring the increasing eagerness of mutual funds to take stakes in the largest private companies well before potential initial public offerings.
+Backing came from Fidelity Investments and Wellington Management, according to a person familiar with the situation, underscoring the increasing eagerness of mutual funds to take stakes in the largest private companies well before potential initial public offerings.

 Nutanix did not give details of how it came to the $2 billion figure, or what percentage of the company the $140 million represented.

 "Our goal was to really build a relationship with institutional buyers," said Dheeraj Pandey, the Nutanix chief executive officer.
 "What results out of that is a much bigger IPO," not just because of the relationships, but because the funding round gives it more time to grow as a private company.

 Pandey said he was eyeing an IPO sometime next year, or possibly 2016, depending on market conditions.